 The TRINOMIC logo is visible on the lateral rear of the midsole.
 Its hexagonal shapes can be seen on the outsole beneath the shoe behind the translucent rubber section that runs through the middle.

 The PUMA Blaze of Glory Reverse Classics continues the 90s trend with modern twists, and you can see the inspirations from both eras.
 It still has a low boot construction, which looks great.
 The overall design has been tweaked just enough to be different, with colour matching and contrast being the most significant aspect of the changes.
 It really does look aesthetically pleasing.

 The TRINOMIC technology is based on a hexagonal system in the sole to provide its cushioning.
 Hexagons form the basis for quite a few cushioning technologies.
 We’ve previously seen this on the LQD Cell system and other PUMA midsoles.
 And it gets the job done.

 For the most part, you won’t really feel the TRINOMIC cushioning working.
 And this is the good part, you don’t need to.
 If you can go an entire day wearing a sneaker and not have any issues or notice any major changes when walking, then it has done its job successfully.
 Going for a few outings where plenty of walking was required put this into focus.

-When under heavier load, it performs just as well.
-So, any heavy lifting like at the gym won’t be an issue, as it provides grip underfoot, while also providing sufficient cushioning while doing so.
+When under a heavier load, it performs just as well.
+So, any heavy lifting, like at the gym, won’t be an issue, as it provides grip underfoot while also providing sufficient cushioning while doing so.

 Although you can go for a run in the sneakers, I won’t recommend this.
 There isn’t sufficient optimisation for this, with a predominately flat midsole and insole.
 You’re not going to get the rebound as with the PUMA Magnify Nitro Spectra, for example.